memirkaraaslan/DSA210_Term_Project__Sleep_Quality/README.md

 ---

 ## Tools and Libraries
+The following tools and libraries will be utilized throughout the project as the coding and analysis phase progresses:
 - **Python**: pandas, numpy, matplotlib, seaborn, scikit-learn
 - **Jupyter Notebook**: For data exploration and analysis
 - **GitHub**: For version control and project collaboration